Imperial College London

 What was the challenge?

 Imperial College London, in collaboration with D&A, set up and delivered a project to refresh their information technology offering to both staff and students.
-With the focus on inclusive technology – the challenge was to look at what software and applications did Imperial College London want to make available to enhance the learning, teaching and research experience across campus?
+With the focus on inclusive technology – the challenge was to choose software and applications that could be made widely available to enhance the learning, teaching and research experience across campus.

 What did we do?

 “D&A were able to bring their perspective and expertise into the discussion,” says Hannah Bannister, Director of Student Services, at Imperial College London.